oasisprotocol/old-docs/src/operators/the-quest-rules.md

 This will put you at a disadvantage for the most blocks signed reward but could still keep you in the running for best attack and most staked.

+### Goal of The Quest

+We hope to use a staking competition to do a few things:

+1. Stress test the beta version of the Oasis Network before it Mainnets and give feedback on what’s working - and what’s not.
+2. Give operators a chance to test drive the network and their setups.
+3. Give a diverse group of operators an opportunity to earn rewards that can be used to stake on the Oasis Network Mainnet.
+4. Expand and further empower a community of data privacy advocates around the Oasis Network.

 ## Types of Challenges

 The main goal of The Quest is to ensure that the Oasis Network -- and the